 105. Investigations are initiated at the request of the domestic industry or ex officio.
 The Undersecretariat for Trade Policy and Management examines the application in question, and the CNCE produces a report on the existence of a like domestic product.
 Upon receiving the report, the Undersecretariat has 35 days to examine any evidence of dumping or subsidy and to determine whether this is sufficient to initiate an investigation, while the CNCE examines the accuracy and adequacy of the evidence submitted.
 After the establishment of both reports, the CNCE has three days in which to prepare a report on causal link for submission to the Secretary of State for Industry, Trade and Mining, with a copy to the Undersecretariat.
-Upon receipt of the copy, the Undersecretariat has five days in which to recommend whether or not an investigation should be initiated "in the light of other circumstances relating to general foreign trade policy and the public interest."
+Upon receipt of the copy, the Undersecretariat has five days in which to recommend whether an investigation should be initiated, "evaluating other circumstances relating to general foreign trade policy and the public interest" in order to substantiate a recommendation that it would be inappropriate to do so.
 According to the authorities, however, the public interest clause has never been invoked.
-Investigations have to be
+Investigations have to be concluded within one year of